ildarmgt/arbot/readme.md

 # Status

   Testing.
-No GUI or front end yet.
+No GUI or front end yet, edit settings.json to control instead.

 # Instructions